Return to Life with Dignity and Independence

 The Warrior Relations department will review the application, perform a background check and conduct a phone interview with the veteran applicant to learn more about his/her disability or disabilities, as well as home and work environment, personality, and family.
 This information allows K9s For Warriors to determine and then train the most suitable dog for each Warrior’s needs.
 Once accepted into the program, a class date is scheduled.
 Our team remains in constant communication with veterans on the waitlist to answer any questions, provide emotional support, as well as assist with other needs.
 Our waiting period is approximately 16-18 months long but can change depending on a variety of factors.
 Our waiting period is typically shorter than those of similar agencies.
 If you’re ready for a Service Dog, apply by clicking here.

 In total, the training program is three weeks.
-Warriors come to one of our two residential training facilities in Florida, either our national headquarters in Ponte Vedra or the Gold Family Campus near Gainesville.
-Warriors stay for the entire time to be fully immersed in the training.
-While at K9s For Warriors, Warriors are provided housing and meals, in addition to their daily training, all at no cost.
+Warriors come to either our national headquarters in Ponte Vedra, Florida or to our beautiful Warrior Ranch in Helotes, Texas.
+They’re fully immersed in training for the entire three weeks and are provided onsite housing and meals, in addition to their daily training—all at no cost to them.

 K9s For Warriors prides itself in our dog pairing process.
 The pairing process is done by our Warrior trainers and dog trainers who consider your personality, activity level, etc., and match you with a dog who will best meet your needs.